suvankit99/skynet-chat-app/README.md

 Mongodb for database
 React framework for the frontend

-To run the project locally use the following commands\ git clone <url of the repository>\
+To run the project locally use the following commands<br/> git clone <url of the repository>\
 npm start\
 cd frontend\